 - Dissolve half a teaspoon of salt in a glass of warm water (warm water helps salt dissolve).

 - Gargle with the solution, then spit it out (do not swallow it).

 This video shows you how to treat a sore throat.

 Media review due: 1 June 2023

 A pharmacist can help with sore throats

-To help relieve the pain and discomfort of a sore throat, you can:
+You can ask a pharmacist about ways of relieving the pain and discomfort of a sore throat, such as:

-- use medicated lozenges or anaesthetic sprays (although there's little proof they help)
+- anaesthetic spray (although there's little proof they help)

 Non-urgent advice: See a GP if: